Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Mechanical Systems on Semidirect Product Lie Groups with Broken Symmetry

 \begin{example}[{Translational drift in underwater vehicle~\cite[Section~4.2]{Le1997b}}] Suppose that, instead of tracking the desired velocity and orientation, one would like to track undesired drift of the underwater vehicle in those directions perpendicular to the direction $\mathbf{w}_{3}$ of the desired velocity in the \textit{spatial} frame.

-We show how to exploit representations and advected parameters to formulate the problem; this results in a more succinct formulation of \cite[Section~4.2]{Le1997b}.
+We show how to exploit representations and advected parameters to formulate the problem; this results in a more succinct formulation of the problem from \cite[Section~4.2]{Le1997b}.
 As we shall see in Example~\ref{ex:uwv-drift} below, our formulation still yields the same control law as that of \cite{Le1997b}.

 Let $\{ \mathbf{w}_{1}, \mathbf{w}_{2} \}$ be an orthonormal basis for $\Span\{ \mathbf{w}_{3} \}^{\perp}$ in the spatial frame defined so that $\{ \mathbf{w}_{1}, \mathbf{w}_{2}, \mathbf{w}_{3} \}$ is a right-handed system, i.e., $\mathbf{w}_{1} \times \mathbf{w}_{2} = \mathbf{w}_{3}$.
 Then the drift we would like to track (and would like to later prevent with controls) is $\boldsymbol{\delta}(t) = (\delta_{1}(t), \delta_{2}(t)) \defeq (\mathbf{x}(t) \cdot \mathbf{w}_{1}, \mathbf{x}(t) \cdot \mathbf{w}_{2}) \in \R^{2}$ at any time $t$; see Fig.~\ref{fig:uwv-drift}.